datton94/datton94.github.io/about.md

 permalink: /about/
 ---

 Hi, I am **Dat**.
-I am a DevOps Engineer based in Ho Chi Minh City, Vietnam.
+I am a DevOps Engineer based in Ho Chi Minh City, Vietnam, specializing in building robust systems and solving complex infrastructure challenges.

 This blog is my public notebook.
 My goal is simple: I want to keep learning, grow my career, and share my knowledge with people all over the world.